kulpae/cloudruby/README.md

 destribution.

 Then install the required gems.

-If you are using rvm:
+If you are using RVM:
 <pre>
   gem install rbcurse --pre
   gem install ncurses
 </pre>

-otherwise:
+Without RVM you need to obtain write permissions with sudo:
 <pre>
   sudo gem install rbcurse --pre sudo gem install ncurses
 </pre>

 If it fails installing `ncurses`, then this step is also required:
+(If using RVM, ignore `sudo`)
 <pre>
   wget http://github.com/downloads/rkumar/rbcurse/ncurses-1.2.4.gem
   sudo gem install --local ncurses-1.2.4.gem
 </pre>

 ## Usage
 From the terminal start with:
 <pre>